How Google Understands Entities Through the Topic Layer

 While Google has some hangups when it comes to understanding entities, it's also made some giant leaps.

-In this post, I'll show you what Google entities are and how Google is reaching deeper than ever into entities and why it might be on the verge of taking things to a whole new level!
+In this post, I'll show you what the Topic Layer is, how Google is using it to reach deeper than ever into entities, and why it might be on the verge of taking things to a whole new level!

 But first, for those of you who don’t know what a Google entity is…